Meet Zang Atangana, or as everyone here knows him – Freddy – a passionate social worker, a “militant” for a cause and most importantly – a human.

 His career as a social worker started as “service civic” at Pac des Ouches, and as he said – this experience changed him.

 “I discovered who I am.
 During this time at Pac des Ouches and also with Amnesty International, I traveled to Romania, Greece, Germany.
-I visited Calais – it is a city between France and England where refugees are stuck.
+I visited Calais – it is a city between France and England where refugees are trapped.
 It is like a ghetto.
 These travels changed me a lot.
 I learned that problems are not just far away, in Africa, Romania or somewhere else – they are here too.
-Some medias or politicians try to separate us and make someone who’s different – our enemies.
+Certain media and politicians try to separate us and make someone who’s different – our enemies.
 We all do things in our own way, but in a good way.
 We don’t have to blame each other for being different.
-Hate is destructive, most of all for ourself ».
+Hate is destructive, most of all for ourself”.

-The next day, we went to the city center to take some pictures for an article.
+The next day, we went to the city center to take some pictures for this article.
 Afterwards, he invited me to his current work place to show me around.

 Freddy is working as a social animator at a social center Vertpré Médio, that is responsible for the public who live in the city center of Nevers.

 “Right now I’m working with “enfance-jeunesse” 6-10 and 11-25 years old.
 One of our tasks is to motivate people to come to the center.
 We ask them – what they want to do.
 We have a budget so we can create something together.
 It is bad when they have nothing to do during their free time.
 We help them to find themselves”.